kubernetes-sigs/cluster-api-provider-openstack/docs/book/src/clusteropenstack/configuration.md

 ## Log level

-If with `--v=6` the gophercloud client would log it's requests.
-This would really help during debugging.
+When running CAPO with `--v=6` the gophercloud client logs its requests to the OpenStack API.
+This can be helpful during debugging.

 ## External network